Breakfast will continue for the 2023-2024 school year!

 - Hopewell Elementary and Liberty Bell Elementary will serve breakfast from 8:40am to 9:10am.

 - Joseph P. Liberati Intermediate School will serve breakfast from 8:35am to 9:10am.

 - Southern Lehigh High and Middle Schools will serve breakfast from 7:15am to 7:30am.

 A breakfast meal consists of an entrée item (breakfast sandwich, yogurt & muffin, mini waffles, bagel, Pop Tarts, etc.), fruit or fruit juice, and a choice of milk.
-A fruit or juice must be taken to receive a no-cost breakfast meal.
-Gluten free options include 1 bowl of GF Cereal (currently Honey Cheerios or Cinnamon Chex) or 2 - 4oz.
+A fruit or fruit juice and milk must be taken to receive a breakfast meal deal price.
+Gluten free options include 1 bowl of GF Cereal (currently Honey Cheerios or Lucky Charms) or 2 - 4oz.
 Yogurt or 2 String Cheese Sticks or 1 - 4oz.
 Yogurt & 1 String Cheese Stick, fruit or fruit juice, and a choice of milk.
-A fruit or juice must be taken to receive a no-cost breakfast meal.
+A fruit or fruit juice and milk must be taken to receive a GF breakfast meal deal price.

 - Students will pick up their breakfast in their school's cafeteria.